-At the end of 2021, there were 8,367 unique individuals with current SRAs approved for access to BSAT.
-In 2021, FSAP granted 4,057 approvals (new and renewal applications) for access to BSAT (Table 5).
-The total number of individuals approved for access to BSAT per entity type (8,672 total access approvals) is greater than the number of SRAs for individuals because an individual can be approved for access to BSAT at multiple entities (e.g., as a collaborator or guest researcher) based on one current SRA.
-Thirty-eight percent of the individuals approved for access to BSAT were those working at academic entities, followed by individuals working at federal government entities (30%).
-For the seventh year in a row, academic entities had the most individuals approved for access to BSAT, followed by federal government entities.
+At the end of 2022, there were 8,516 unique individuals with current SRAs approved for access to BSAT.
+In 2022, FSAP granted 3,861 approvals (new and renewal applications) for access to BSAT (Table 5).
+The total number of individuals approved for access to BSAT per entity type (8,846 total access approvals) is greater than the number of SRAs for individuals because an individual can be approved for access to BSAT at multiple entities (e.g., as a collaborator or guest researcher) based on one current SRA.
+Thirty-seven percent (37%) of the individuals approved for access to BSAT were those working at academic entities, followed by individuals working at federal government entities (30%).
+For the eighth year in a row, academic entities had the most individuals approved for access to BSAT, followed by federal government entities.

-Entity Type 2021 Access Approvals (New Approvals and Renewals) Total Access Approvals as of December 31, 2021
+Entity Type Access Approvals (New Approvals and Renewals) Total Access Approvals as of December 31

-Academic 1,521 3,257
+Academic 1,409 3,282

-Federal Government 1,165 2,560
+Federal Government 1,174 2,667

-Non-Federal Government 434 969
+Non-Federal Government 400 922

-Commercial 564 1,108
+Commercial 512 1,148

-Private 373 778
+Private 366 827

-Total 4,057 8,672
+Total 3,861 8,846

-Table 5: BSAT Access Approvals by Entity Type, 2021
+Table 5: BSAT Access Approvals by Entity Type, 2022

-In 2021, 22 individuals were identified as a "restricted person."
-This number is in the range observed from 2015-2020 (10 to 30 per year).
-Individuals can appeal their determination as a "restricted person," and in 2021, three individuals submitted appeals.
-Of the three, one appeal overturned their determination as a "restricted person."
-This individual was initially determined to be unlawfully present in the U.S. at the time the SRA was conducted, but the determination was overturned based on the individual's establishment that they were in the U.S. lawfully (i.e., change in immigration status).
+In 2022, 16 individuals were identified as a "restricted person" and were therefore not granted access to BSAT.
+This number is in the range observed from 2015-2021 (10 to 30 per year).
+Individuals can appeal their determination as a "restricted person," and in 2022, five individuals submitted appeals.
+Of the five, two appeals led to the "restricted person" determination being overturned.